====================

 It’s June 2021, and the PlayStation 5 finally has its first killer app.
 This game is the reason to own one if you can find one!
 I loved this game, and I really can’t imagine how anyone couldn’t.
 From gameplay to graphics to story to acting, it’s all just really good!

 Let me also say quickly that I’m definitely glad I caught up on the series prior to playing this.
-While most of the referencse to previous adventures are winking hat tips, it’s still nice to understand and enjoy them all.
+While most of the references to previous adventures are winking hat tips, it’s still nice to understand and enjoy them all.
 But, as one might expect from the first truly new entry in the series since 2013 (and a kid-oriented series at that), the game certainly doesn’t rely on previous knowledge.
 It does a good job of quickly going over the major plot points, and I think everything sort of flows from there.

 And that’s great cuz the story’s really good!
 It is as much about the new character Rivet as it is the titular protagonists.
 The first few hours of the game involve Ratchet & Clank getting tossed into an alternate dimension in which the multi-time big bad of the series Dr. Nefarious “always wins.”
 The two are separated (hence “Rift Apart”), and Clank in fact becomes Rivet’s partner.
 Rivet is the female counterpart to Ratchet of this new dimension, and she has every bit of his good nature and heroicism.
 She is, however, more cynical and less trusting after a life of living under the iron fist of Emperor Nefarious, a personality trait that is of course developed and explored as the game goes on.
 The characters are given good emotional depth in this game, and the writers make sure they all do a little growing as the game goes on.
 The story is cute, and without spoiling much, I’ll say it pretty heavily hints at a sequel.
 Love to see it.